-The “facts” below, about living in Aberdeen may by a tongue in cheek, but there is some truth in most of these.
+The “facts” below, about living in Aberdeen may be a bit tongue in cheek, but there is some truth in most of these.
 Moving to a different city can be very scary and daunting, however, there are some things we thought you should know before making the move to Aberdeen.
 (Most of these won’t impact your life at alllll, but they’re rather funny.)

 Everything is made from Granite.
 Like EVERYTHING.
 Known as the Granite City, as most buildings in the city are made from the local product.
 It’s how you would say, quite. . . grey.
 We’re only kidding, there are some beautiful spots in the city, the beach, parks and quite a few other places which aren’t so grey.